sancarn/Extended_MapBasic/README.md

 * [ ] WinAPI Wrapper.
 * [ ] Dynamic functions (functions called from strings)
 * [ ] Support for custom functions to return custom types.
-* [ ] External MapBasic Window (this might end up being required.
-It'd be equivelent to an IDE)
 * [ ] Visual Ribbon Editor.